 Your lawyer submits these documents with the title transfer.

-Mistakes can result in:
+Mistakes can lead to:

 A lawyer can confirm eligibility early, so there are no surprises on closing day.